 Jake Sanko's RBI single.

-UC Irvine answered midway through the game, scoring two runs in both the fifth and sixth innings to lead the contest at 4-3.
+UC Irvine answered midway through the game, scoring two runs in each of the fifth and sixth innings to lead 4-3.

 GCU continued to answer throughout the afternoon, regaining momentum in the seventh when Perez singled and Scaldeferri delivered again with another RBI double to left field.